-Fullblood Wagyu Petite Tender Roast (Teres Major) Marble Score 9+ Stone Axe - 320g x 1 Piece
+Fullblood Wagyu Petite Tender Roast (Teres Major) Marbling Score 9+ Stone Axe - 1 Piece

 In our continued pursuit to explore the lesser-known beef cuts, we present to you the Petite Tender - also referred to as Teres Major.